-The medical director should be board-certified in emergency medicine, but if he or she is not, it is strongly recommended that the medical director be board-certified in family medicine, internal medicine, surgery, or pediatrics with demonstrated EMS education or 5 years of experience in emergency medicine.
+The medical director should be board-certified in emergency medicine, but if he or she is not, it is strongly recommended that the medical director be board-certified in family

-4. Equipment - includes all equipment in BLS plus:

-a.
-Ventilation: Ventilators and non-invasive ventilators (CPAP / Bilevel Positive Airway Pressure)

-b.
-Cardiac monitoring (e.g., pacemaker/defibrillator)
+- 4. Equipment includes all equipment in BLS plus: - a.
+Ventilation: Ventilators and non-invasive ventilators (CPAP / Bilevel Positive Airway Pressure) with the capability to utilize blended gases - b.
+Cardiac monitoring, (e.g., pacemaker, and defibrillator) - c.

-- c.
 Non-invasive monitoring (e.g., waveform capnography, pulse-oximetry) - 5.
 Medications include all medications in BLS plus: - a.
 Resuscitative medications by national EMS education and practice standards. - 6.
 Interventions includes all interventions in BLS plus: - a.
 Advanced airway management (Endotracheal intubation, Supraglottic airway) - b.
 Needle thoracostomy - c.
 Intraosseous placement - d.
-Non-invasive CO2 monitoring - e.
+Non-invasive CO2 monitoring - ed.
 Peripheral IV - f.
-Waveform capnography for ventilated patients a.
-Number of total surface transports (does not include those in support of air medical transports)
+Waveform capnography for ventilated patients - 7.
+Quality The GAMUT (Ground Air Quality Metrics Transport).
+May 16, 2016 metrics are in the Addenda.
+However, for the most current version of the GAMUT metrics go to http://gamutgi.org/metrics.html. (see GAMUT Metrics Addendum)